 Lower leg pain at night is a common complaint that affects many Australians, often disrupting sleep and causing significant discomfort.
 While it may seem like an isolated issue, nocturnal leg pain can be a symptom of various underlying conditions, ranging from muscle fatigue to more serious health concerns.
+At ModPod Podiatry, our Sydney podiatrists — with clinics in Dee Why, Mosman, Rose Bay, North Ryde, and CBD — see patients with lower leg pain regularly and offer evidence-based solutions.
 Understanding the causes and identifying effective treatment options can help alleviate pain and improve overall well-being.

 Common Causes of Lower Leg Pain at Night